 If you want to invest in real estate while also experiencing the ease of investing in stocks, you can invest in a publicly traded REITs.
 Or, you can invest in eREITs through Fundrise or or individual deals across the country CrowdStreet.
 Both platforms are free to sign up and explore.

-I’ve invested $810,000 in real estate syndication deals online since 2016 with a ~14% internal rate of return and zero hassle.
+I’ve invested $810,000 in real estate syndication deals online since 2016.
+The IRR has been a passive 11% so far.
 Fundrise and CrowdStreet are my favorite real estate marketplaces today.
 Both are free to sign up and explore.

 Readers, any examples of where you didn’t have the guts to buy a significant position in a stock?
 Do you believe it’s harder to get rich off stocks?